sul-dlss/sul_pub/README.md

 # Developer Setup

 This is a ruby on rails application with an rspec test suite.
-The ruby version currently used could be any version used in the [.travis.yml](https://github.com/sul-dlss/sul_pub/blob/main/.travis.yml) configuration file (preferably the latest stable version).
-The application gems are managed by bundler, so the gem versions are all defined in the Gemfile (and Gemfile.lock).

 ### Code Conventions